-Our Story: Grassroots Gardens was founded in 1995 by Milton Zeckhauser, better known as Zeke, and run as a small, volunteer led organization until 2010, with a network of roughly 30 gardens.
+Our Story Grassroots Gardens WNY is an independent 501c3 organization founded in 1995 by Milton Zeckhauser, better known as Zeke, and run as a small, volunteer led organization until 2010, with a network of roughly 30 gardens.
 Throughout that time, GGWNY acted primarily as a facilitator of access to city-owned vacant land and indemnification, with very basic materials provided to gardens.
 Since 2010, with the addition of staff and the work of a driven board, GGWNY has not only expanded its network to over 100 gardens throughout the City of Buffalo and the City of Niagara Falls, it has expanded its scope of services to include relevant programming focused on capacity building, community organizing and environmental justice as well as food access and nutrition.
 While many of our gardens produce food, they are not required to do so.
 The gardens range from more passive "clean and green" spaces to highly active centers for cross-cultural connection, food production, beautification and native plant restoration.
 Roughly 2,000 gardeners from nearly 30 cultural backgrounds participate in our network, and grow over 30,000 lbs of fresh, free produce per year.

 The Grassroots Gardens model, due in part to the abundance of vacant land in our region, is very different from other cities throughout the country where land is scarce.
 We employ a 100% community driven model, where residents identify lots to be transformed into gardens, and we facilitate access but allow them to manage the space, within a set of rules and guidelines.